 Here at GroVia, our top priorities are getting your diapers clean and keeping your baby’s skin healthy.
-We want to make it as easy as possible to wash your diapers by offering a common sense approach that includes a simple wash routine and easily-accessible detergent options.
+We want to make it as easy as possible to wash your cloth diapers by offering a common sense approach that includes a simple wash routine and easily-accessible detergent options.
 The information below is just a guide - you may need to do some trial and error in order to find the perfect solution for your unique situation.
 If you have questions on your wash routine, please reach out to us anytime!

 Here are a few tips to get you started:

 - As with any other diaper, remove as much solid material (flush or otherwise dispose) as possible at time of diaper change.
 Consider GroVia BioLiners to simplify this process.

 - For Hybrid Shells (hook & loop only), tuck tabs under the integrated tab loops before washing.

 - GroVia All-In-Ones, Hybrid Shells, and Soaker Pads may be washed together on warm.

 - Always use the full recommended amount of a good-cleaning detergent.

 - We HIGHLY recommend that Hybrid Shells be line-dried.
 They dry very quickly and will last longer this way.
 All In One diapers and Soaker Pads may be tumble-dried.

 Our favorite detergents for getting cloth diapers clean are: